 The provider shall electronically submit a claim utilizing REMI to request reimbursement for authorized services once provided.
 The provider will submit all the necessary information and support for all billed services.
 MSHN is the payer of last resort and the provider must be knowledgeable about and seek other payment options wherever appropriate.
 Questions about payment source should be directed to MSHN whenever necessary to ensure funded services are provided.
+Claims must be submitted in a timely manner based on the published schedule which is available here.
 Claims for unauthorized services will not be paid by MSHN.
 Any determination of inappropriate use of funding may result in provider repayment to MSHN.
-Visit the MSHN website: Provider Network \rightarrow Provider Requirements \rightarrow Substance Use Disorder for more information about reporting requirements.